-Determining your side hustle idea can be a challenging endeavor and it is important to spend some time getting it right.
+Determining how to pick a side hustle idea can be a challenging endeavor and it is important to spend some time getting it right.

 The likelihood that your first side hustle idea is your “million dollar idea” is very slim, but that is no reason to not be diligent in the process of selecting your path forward.
 You will be spending a lot of hours, and that time is precious, so you’ll need a process to ensure you are not wasting your time.